udykas/Sprint-Challenge-Node-Express/Review.md

 ## What is Middleware?

 middleware is a funcion that has access to the request object (req), response object (res), and next.
-It can help make code more dry.

 ## What is a Resource?